 About the Author

 Dr. Christine E. Dickson is a nationally recognized psychologist specializing in mindfulness-based cognitive behavioral therapy.
 Her work has been featured in magazines, newspapers, and journals, and she’s been interviewed 14 times on local television.
-Dr. Dickson has over 20 years experience as a clinical psychologist and works with clients virtually and in-person at her office in Pleasanton, California.
+Dr. Dickson has over 20 years of experience as a clinical psychologist and works with clients virtually and in-person in the San Francisco Bay Area.
 If you would like to set up an appointment or contact her, please visit her website.